hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-standard.md

 - Manufacturer: <a href="https://avelon.com/" target="_blank">Avelon</a>
 - Product: <a href="https://avelon.com/en/wisely/" target="_blank">Wisely Carbon Sense</a>

-The Wisely Standard is an indoor room sensor to measure temperature, humidity and air pressure.
+The Wisely Standard is an indoor room sensor to measure temperature and humidity.

 ---
 ## Table of contents